 Mary Kay Kennedy, Executive Director 651-641-0297 ext 11 email@example.com

 Mary Kay joined ACT as director in 1987.
 Since that time, she has built ACT into a nationally respected figure in the self-advocacy movement.
-Under Kennedy’s leadership, ACT has: Built the state’s first and only organized structure for self-advocacy, SAM,
+Under Kennedy’s leadership, ACT has built the state’s first and only organized structure for self-advocacy, Self-Advocates Minnesota (SAM) as well as:

 – Led a coalition of groups to restore state hospital cemeteries, marking over 9000 graves through its Remembering with Dignity program,